DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: RELATED WORK

-However, most of the LLM-based robot TAMP approaches only focus on short-term tasks, e.g., object rearrangement and object goal navigation.
-Common experiments in large environments are also semantically simple.
-Popular examples such as ``\textit{make a cup of coffee and bring it to my desk}'' only comprise two sub-tasks ``\textit{make coffee}'' and ``\textit{bring coffee to my desk}''.
+However, since the probability of LLMs in producing incorrect output accumulates with growing planning horizon \cite{pallagani2024prospects}, most of the LLM-based approaches above have difficulties in tackling long-term planning problems.
+Thus, they mainly focus on semantically simple short-term tasks, e.g., object rearrangement, object-goal navigation, or other tasks that consist of a few such sub-tasks.
 The capability of LLMs to handle long-term tasks in large environments is not fully exploited.
 While decomposing a long-term task into multiple sub-tasks via classical machine learning methods can lead to a significant reduction of planning time \cite{liu2023human}, completing such a job with LLMs is still unexplored in the state-of-the-art.